collegeman/php-tent-client/README.md

 Next, you need to initialize your `$app` object.

-First, you'll need to provide the client with a Tent.io Entity URI - Tent.io's *username*, eachone representing a unique user's server (or cluster of servers - a feature that is handled by our client).
+First, you'll need to provide the client with a Tent.io Entity URI - Tent.io's *username*, each one representing a unique user's server (or cluster of servers - a feature that is handled by our client).

 Next, you'll need to provide meta data that describes your App to